Akela-Plugins/Akela/docs/_plugins/Leader.md

 `LEADER_DICT` and `LEADER_SEQ` helpers is recommended.
 The dictionary *must* be marked `PROGMEM`!

-**Note** that we need to include `Akela-Leader.h` before any other plugin that adds or changes key behavior!
-It is best to include it right after `KeyboardioFirmware.h`.
+**Note** that we need to use the `Leader` object before any other that adds or changes key behaviour!
 Failing to do so may result in unpredictable behaviour.

 ## Plugin methods